JRHacka/Blog-Site/jrhacka/content/post/Legacy.md

 Nmap done: 1 IP address (1 host up) scanned in 48.41 seconds
 ```

-So we've got one item that really catches my eye in that NMap scan.
-Port 445 Windows XP microsoft-ds is open, and based on previous knowledge a really good place to start.
+So, we've got one item that really catches my eye in that NMap scan.
+Port 445 Windows XP microsoft-ds is open and based on previous knowledge a really good place to start.

 ---
 ## Port 445 - Windows XP microsoft-ds